Angelina-yu-MinDun/Multilingual-Mental-Health-Sentiment-Analysis-Response-Generation/README.md

 This project explores how generative AI and transformer-based NLP can support early mental health signal detection from multilingual user-written text.
 The system combines a fine-tuned XLM-RoBERTa classifier with a FLAN-T5 response generator to classify mental health-related language and produce short supportive messages.

-> Academic group project for IB9LQ0 Generative AI and AI Applications, University of Warwick MSBA.

 ## Project Overview

 The notebook builds a two-stage NLP workflow: